The Terms of Reference (also known as Standing Orders) can be found for the Committees/Groups listed below

 Associate Deans for Research

-Head of Research, Research & Innovation Services
+Director of Research and Innovation Services

 Other representatives from the University or partner organizations on a regular or ad-hoc basis as appropriate.